monali25t-sys/What-Is-Data-Science-A-Beginner-s-Guide-To-Data-Science/README.md

 Let’s say you are working in a telephone company and you need to establish a network by putting towers in a region.
 Then, you can use the clustering technique to find those tower locations which will ensure that all the users receive optimum signal strength.
 Let’s see how the proportion of above-described approaches differ for Data Analysis as well as Data Science.
 As you can see in the image below, Data Analysis includes descriptive analytics and prediction to a certain extent.
 On the other hand, Data Science is more about Predictive Causal Analytics and Machine Learning.

+I am sure you might have heard of Business Intelligence (BI) too.
+Often Data Science is confused with BI.
+I will state some concise and clear contrasts between the two which will help you in getting a better understanding.
+Let’s have a look.

+# Business Intelligence (BI) vs. Data Science
+BI basically analyzes the previous data to find hindsight and insight to describe the business trends.
+BI enables you to take data from external and internal sources, prepare it, run queries on it and create dashboards to answer the questions like quarterly revenue analysis or business problems.
+BI can evaluate the impact of certain events in the near future.
+Data Science is a more forward-looking approach, an exploratory way with the focus on analyzing the past or current data and predicting the future outcomes with the aim of making informed decisions.
+It answers the open-ended questions as to “what” and “how” events occur.
+Let’s have a look at some contrasting features.

+This was all about what is Data Science, now let’s understand the lifecycle of Data Science.

+A common mistake made in Data Science projects is rushing into data collection and analysis, without understanding the requirements or even framing the business problem properly.
+Therefore, it is very important for you to follow all the phases throughout the lifecycle of Data Science to ensure the smooth functioning of the project.

+# Lifecycle of Data Science
+Here is a brief overview of the main phases of the Data Science Lifecycle:

+#### ######  Phase 1—Discovery:
+Before you begin the project, it is important to understand the various specifications, requirements, priorities and required budget.
+You must possess the ability to ask the right questions.
+Here, you assess if you have the required resources present in terms of people, technology, time and data to support the project.
+In this phase, you also need to frame the business problem and formulate initial hypotheses (IH) to test.

+#### ###### Phase 2—Data preparation:
+In this phase, you require analytical sandbox in which you can perform analytics for the entire duration of the project.
+You need to explore, preprocess and condition data prior to modeling.
+Further, you will perform ETLT (extract, transform, load and transform) to get data into the sandbox.
+Let’s have a look at the Statistical Analysis flow below.